Email Phone Next Scroll to move Touch to move edit Play Play Pause Volume Mute Zoom Open Close Search Linked In Linked In X Facebook Instagram Close

 Investing in AgTech: the best of both worlds

 Food sustains life.
 It is the lynchpin of living.
-But in an era of extreme weather depleting crop yields, and rising global populations driving demand for produce, the need for smarter agricultural technologies to ensure reliable, sustainable food supplies is more crucial than ever.
+But in an era of extreme weather depleting crop yields, and rising global populations driving demand for produce, the need for smarter agricultural technologies to ensure reliable food supplies is more crucial than ever.

 In this scenario, agriculture needs to become more efficient, both in production and distribution.
 To achieve this, investments in technology and innovation across the agribusiness spectrum are essential.

-It’s where investors can gain exposure to a burgeoning sector that will become increasingly vital for the planet’s and people’s wellbeing.
-And in so doing, bring new meaning to what a diversified portfolio could look like.
+Investors can gain exposure to a burgeoning sector that will become increasingly vital for people’s wellbeing and in so doing, bring new meaning to what a diversified portfolio could look like.

 AgTech in action

 What then are the central drivers behind innovation in AgTech?
-At a basic level, it’s the development of tools and processes striving to increase agriculture yields while reducing environmental impact and resource use.
+At a basic level, it’s the development of tools and processes striving to increase agricultural yields while reducing dependence on optimal weather conditions.

 In practical terms, it involves five broad areas of intent: